-- 9. While the case was stayed, the Parties discussed the prospect of an early resolution of this matter and, as part of their obligations under Fed.
-R. Civ.
-P. 26, engaged in direct settlement discussions, which included the informal exchange of relevant information surrounding the alleged claims.
-Those discussions eventually led to an agreement to participate in a mediation with The Honorable James F. Holderman (Ret.), formerly the Chief Judge of the Northern District of Illinois, and now with JAMS Chicago. - 10.
-Given that the information exchanged during the parties' private settlement negotiations would have been, in large part, the same information produced in formal discovery related to issues of class certification and summary judgment, the Parties had sufficient information to assess the strengths and weaknesses of the claims and defenses. - 11.
-On June 13, 2023, the Parties participated in a full-day mediation with Judge Holderman.
-While the Parties participated in the mediation in good faith, they were unable to reach an agreement to settle the case that day. - 12.
-On June 16, 2023, Defendant accepted Plaintiff's monetary demand conditioned on Plaintiff's acceptance of Defendant's edits to Plaintiff's term sheet.
-The Parties subsequently negotiated a couple points in the term sheet.
-Having reached agreement on key material terms of a class action settlement, Plaintiff executed the term sheet on June 23, 2023, and Defendant on June 26, 2023. - 13.
-Thereafter, the Parties drafted and executed the Settlement Agreement and related documents. - 14.
-The resulting Proposed Settlement of \$645,000 secures extraordinary relief for the class.
-Based on Defendant's records the proposed Settlement Class includes 430 individuals who worked or is currently working for Defendant in the State of Illinois and had their Biometric
+9. While the case was stayed, the Parties exchanged informal discovery that was sufficient to assess the merits of the claims, and engaged in settlement discussions over the next several weeks.
+Those discussions eventually led to an agreement to mediate with The Honorable James F. Holderman (Ret.), formerly the Chief Judge of the Northern District of Illinois, and now with JAMS Chicago.

+10. On June 13, 2023, the Parties participated in a full-day mediation with Judge Holderman.

+11. While the Parties participated in the mediation in good faith, they were unable to reach an agreement to settle the case that day.

+12. Over the next two weeks, the Parties continued to engage in settlement negotiations and on June 26, 2023, they reached agreement on all material terms of a class action settlement and executed a term sheet.

+13. Thereafter, the Parties drafted and executed the Settlement Agreement and related documents.

+14. The Court preliminarily approved the Proposed Settlement on October 4, 2023.See ECF No. 16.

-Identifiers and/or Biometric Information collected, captured, received, or otherwise obtained or disclosed by Defendant or its agent(s) without first signing a written consent form between January 21, 2016 to October 4, 2023.
+15. The resulting Proposed Settlement of \$645,000 secures extraordinary relief for the class.
+Based on Defendant's records the proposed Settlement Class includes 430 individuals who worked or is currently working for Defendant in the State of Illinois and had their Biometric Identifiers and/or Biometric Information collected, captured, received, or otherwise obtained or disclosed by Defendant or its agent(s) without first signing a written consent form between January 21, 2016 to October 4, 2023.